alvez29/alvez29.github.io/docs/README.md

 # welcome!

-This is a custom blog for documtation of Renegade Jammer project
+This is a custom blog for documentation of Renegade Jammer project